abdulmomin956/abdulmomin956/README.md

 - 👋 Hi, I’m @abdulmomin956
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Front development
+- 🌱 I’m currently learning MERN stack development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on getting job
 - 📫 How to reach me ...

 <!---